thejsway/thejsway/manuscript/appendix02.md

-# Style guide {#style-guide}
+# Style guide

 Here are the coding rules and principles used throughout the book.

+!!! note

-> This chapter is by nature subjective and opinionated.
+    This chapter is by nature a bit subjective and opinionated.
 Feel free to make your own choices.

 ## Naming